Kotlin/kotlinx.coroutines/docs/topics/select-expression.md

 <!--- TEST -->

-There are couple of observations to make out of it.
+There are a couple of observations to make out of it.

 First of all, `select` is _biased_ to the first clause.
 When several clauses are selectable at the same time, the first one among them gets selected.
 Here, both channels are constantly producing strings, so `a` channel,